Baltasar Jaime Martínez Compañón

-Baltasar Jaime Martínez Compañón (1737–1797) was a Spanish prelate who served as Bishop of Trujillo, Peru, Peru from 1779 to 1790, at Trujillo Cathedral, and Archbishop of Bogotá, New Granada, from 1790 to 1797.
+Baltasar Jaime Martínez Compañón (1737–1797) was a Spanish prelate who served as Bishop of Trujillo, Peru from 1779 to 1790, at Trujillo Cathedral, and Archbishop of Bogotá, New Granada, from 1790 to 1797.
 He was responsible for founding new towns, building schools, and reforming the silver mine at Hualgayoc.
 He is most remarkable for his efforts to educate Trujillo's Indians and for his research into local plants, animals, archaeological ruins, music, and native cultures.

 Background and education

 Martínez Compañón was born in Cabredo, Navarre (Spain) and studied Religious Law at the Universities of Huesca and Zaragosa in Aragón before earning his bachelor's degree at the University of Oñate in Guipuzcoa in 1759, and his doctorate at Oñate in 1763.
 He was ordained as a Catholic priest in 1761.
 In 1766, he served as an advisor to the Holy Office of the Inquisition in Madrid.

 Early career in America

 In 1767, King Charles III of Spain named Martínez Compañón choirmaster of the Metropolitan Cathedral of Lima, Peru.
 In 1772 and 1773, he served as Secretary to the Sixth Provincial Church Council of Peru, held in Lima.
 From 1770 to 1778, he served as rector of the Saint Toribio seminary, also in Lima.